walkerofthesky/style-guide/README.md

 I created this project using Storybook to display individual components.
 If you're not familiar with Storybook, check out their [Introduction](https://storybook.js.org/docs/basics/introduction/) article.

-Storybook is now great for reacting to changes to state.
+Storybook is not great for reacting to changes to state.
 For this reason, I may switch to a static site generator like [Gatsby](https://www.gatsbyjs.org/).
 For now, I'm working around it by using an addon called [Knobs](https://github.com/storybookjs/storybook/tree/master/addons/knobs).
-With Knobs, you can similute state changes by getting user input via the Knobs addon panel, using booleans, text inputs, number inputs, selects, etc.
+With Knobs, you can simulate state changes by getting user input via the Knobs addon panel, using booleans, text inputs, number inputs, selects, etc.

 ### Styled Components